How to Awk

 Range

-If the file you are working with has some kind of sorting, you might want to operate based on that instead of the NR.
+If the file you are working with has some kind of internal sorting, you might want to operate based on that instead of the NR.

 You can use multiple matches to create a range on which to perform the action.
-So on a file like:

 first line